KalaayPT/Profit-Taker-Guide/advanced/squad-speedruns.md

 ::::info [*__Overframe Link__*](https://overframe.gg/build/814124/mirage-prime/squad-builds-mirage-prime-shooting-gallery/)

 Mirage takes the role of gunner, and handles the last 3 leg phases.
 Subsume Energized Munitions over her 4th ability to allow her to upkeep fire even with a strong Wisp Haste Mote present.
 Use Rauta to quickly stack combo for Secondary Outburst on your Prisma Dual Decurions.
 Pull out your Archgun just before the first pylons land to ensure the Outburst buff lasts the entire fight.
+If there is no space for Mirage in the squad, Jade using Prisma Dual Decurions (or Mausolon in duo) is the preferred option.

 :::details Video demonstration (240&thinsp;mb):
 POV by Kalaay